andrekosak/iconsole-logger/README.md

 ## Overview

 A better console logger.
-It has timestamps, colors and more
+It has timestamps, colors and more.

+Why use it?
+* No need for configuration
+* Timestamp includes milliseconds (for precise debugging)
+* Just require the `log` function and you are good to go
+* A nice "token" symbol at the beginning of each line (see #Usage)

 ## Getting started